mikesol/klank.dev/README.md

 A media creation studio written in PureScript.

-This is a mono-repo for four projects:
+This is a mono-repo for three projects:

 | Project        | Description                                                                                                                                                                                                                      |
 | -------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |